-- Avoid or minimize the use of scented personal care products while on campus. - Choose fragrance-free alternatives whenever possible. - Respect signage and communications designating certain areas as scent aware. - Avoid using air fresheners, diffusers, or other fragrance-distributing devices in shared or public spaces.
+- Eliminate the use of scented personal care products while on campus. - Choose fragrance-free alternatives - Adhere to signage and communications designating certain areas as scent aware. - Eliminate the use air fresheners, diffusers, or other fragrance-distributing devices in shared or public spaces.

 Supervisors and managers play a key role in fostering a scent-aware environment.
-They are encouraged to communicate scent-related concerns within their teams, support respectful dialogue around accommodations, and collaborate with relevant teams or service providers to minimize the use of scented cleaning and maintenance products in their areas.
+They must communicate scented product concerns within their teams, support respectful dialogue around accommodations, and collaborate with relevant teams or service providers to eliminate the use of scented care, cleaning and maintenance products in their areas.